Can I Get a Direct Payday Loan if I’m in the Military?

 The consumer mentioned above had no idea about the laws that were affecting his chances of getting a cash advance.
 Even though he resided in Texas, which is a state with many direct lenders, he was not going to get too far because of the Military Lending Act.
 This Act states that payday loan companies and car title loan companies can not charge an interest rate on a traditional direct payday loan of more than 36% to active duty military members.
 In theory this would be just fine.
-Even 36% sounds high for someone with bad credit when compared to the option of applying for a traditional bank loan or online car loan.
+Even 36% sounds high for someone with bad credit when compared to applying for a traditional bank loan or online car loan.
 Pretty much every reputable direct payday lender ceased offering loans to consumers and spouses in the armed forces when these regulations went into effect.
 The reasoning was that anyone who’s looking for a direct payday lender has pretty much tapped out the normal ways of getting a loan.
 They say a cash advance is intended to be a short term emergency option for fast cash.
 Essentially there would be no way to make money on a loan if the rate is capped at 36%.
 That’s when you factor in overhead and loan defaults at current rates.
 These defaults are rather common in the payday loan and car title lending industry.